 It means that they improve HDL cholesterol levels while lowering LDL cholesterol levels.

-The first considers good cholesterol, while the second is deemed to be harmful.
+The first is considered good cholesterol, while the second is deemed to be harmful.

 Unsaturated fats are also the source of omega-3 and six essential fatty acids.
 These are important for maintaining health and, among other things, help protect the cardiovascular system.

-After all, it is unsaturated fats support fat loss.
-Yes, you heard, right.
+After all, unsaturated fats support fat loss.
+Yes, you heard, right?
 The fat that helps you lose fat.

 In most cases, the sources of unsaturated fat accompanied by a variety of other healthy mixtures such as vitamins, minerals, and polyphenols, which are potent antioxidants.